Last Updated on March 23, 2021 by Julia Wilson

 There is a vast array of cat beds on the market from relatively plain to fancy.
 A kitten will do just fine with a cardboard box and a soft blanket or a specially made cat bed, you are only limited by your budget, taste, and imagination.
 Be warned, while a cat bed is nice; they may prefer your lap or even the dog’s bed!

-Tip: Look for a bed which is machine washable.
+Tip: Look for a bed that is machine washable.

 Customise your first aid kit to suit your cat.
 When administering medications or antiseptics to cats, always make sure they are safe to use.
 Many products are toxic to cats, that includes over the counter painkillers and phenolic antiseptic products which turn white when water is added, such as Dettol.
 Iodine (Betadine) and Chlorhexidine are safe antiseptics for cats.
 Also, include a tick remover in your first aid kit and the phone numbers of your veterinarian and an emergency clinic (if your veterinarian doesn’t offer a 24/7 service).